zoonoo/azure-docs.ko-kr/articles/active-directory/develop/scenario-web-app-sign-user-app-configuration.md

   // Set the nameClaimType to be preferred_username.
   // This change is needed because certain token claims from Azure AD v1.0 endpoint
-  // (on which the original .NET core template is based) are different in Azure AD v2.0 endpoint.
+  // (on which the original .NET core template is based) are different in Microsoft identity platform endpoint.
   // For more details see [ID Tokens](https://docs.microsoft.com/azure/active-directory/develop/id-tokens)
   // and [Access Tokens](https://docs.microsoft.com/azure/active-directory/develop/access-tokens)
   options.TokenValidationParameters.NameClaimType = "preferred_username";